CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 The macOS Fix (AppleScript + Python)

-On macOS, the challenge is usually the opposite: native tools report logical points, but your script needs physical pixels.
-If you are using Python with PyAutoGUI on macOS, the library generally handles Retina displays correctly because macOS's Quartz API reports physical sizes to unscaled processes.
-However, if you are reading coordinates from a screenshot or from the Cmd+Shift+4 crosshair, multiply by the backing scale factor:
+On macOS the problem is usually the reverse: native tools report logical points, but your script wants physical pixels.
+PyAutoGUI on macOS generally handles Retina fine because the Quartz API reports physical sizes.
+But if you read coordinates from a screenshot or the Cmd+Shift+4 crosshair, multiply by the backing scale factor:

 # macOS: convert logical points to physical pixels